isabelstoddart/data-structures/wa01/README.md

-Code for weekly assignment 1 for data structures taken at Parsons School of Design.
+**Code for weekly assignment 1 for data structures taken at Parsons School of Design**

 This code reads in provided urls and prints them out into text files.